 How will it work?

 Talking Wales will do precisely that, it will be a platform to discuss and report on the events and issues that affect the day-to-day lives of Welsh citizens.
 It will lead to a discussion about the future of Wales.
-The days of the news website are numbered so Talking Wales will operate in a range of formats across a number of platforms, online, print, and social media and making the best use of video and audio in order to keep the public informed.
+The days of the news website are numbered so Talking Wales will operate in a range of formats across a number of platforms, digital radio, online, print, and social media and making the best use of video in order to keep the public informed.

 It will be big, bold and ambitious. and with your support, it will succeed.